The 7 Best Road Bikes Under $3000 for Men & Women

 You may be lucky and find an SRAM groupset (Apex, Rival, Force), but you probably won’t find a Campagnolo groupset in this price range.

-Check out the following table that shows groupset ranges from various manufacturers and how they compare to each other.
+Check out the following table showing groupset ranges from various manufacturers and how they compare.

 LevelShimanoSRAMCampagnoloType